Ban Phou Pheung Noi: Science, Technology and Religion

 Hmong rifles (powder cartridges) in Ban Phou Pheung Noi at the beginning of the 20th century.

-Regarding technology, a villager of the Yang family, TongChao Yang, he could make rifles and powder cartridges by himself in Ban Phou Pheung Noi.
+Regarding technology, TongChao Yang, a villager of the Yang family, could make rifles and powder cartridges by himself in Ban Phou Pheung Noi.
 He was an expert blacksmith of guns and jewelry, especially necklaces, earrings, rings, and also other household tool materials like axes, sickles, knives etc.